cessda/cessda.guidelines.public/README.md

 # CESSDA Technical Guidelines

-This repository contains the tchnical guidelines for CESSDA ERIC.
+This repository contains the technical guidelines for CESSDA ERIC.

 ## Introduction